arteemmius/HintService/README.md

 # HintService
-SOAP-service on Java providing contextual hints Created as a thesis on 22.04.2018
+SOAP-service on Java providing contextual hints.
+Created as a thesis on 22.04.2018